rafalp/Misago/dev-docs/plugins/hooks/filter-private-thread-events-queryset-hook.md

-# `filter_private_thread_updates_queryset_hook`
+# `filter_private_thread_events_queryset_hook`

-This hook wraps the standard function that Misago uses set filters on private thread's updates queryset to limit it only to updates that the user can see.
+This hook wraps the standard function that Misago uses set filters on private thread's events queryset to limit it only to events that the user can see.

 ## Location